ralphman1/AlphaTrade-Engine/README.md

 test_mode: true               # Set to true to validate without executing trades
 ```

 **Note**: In test mode, the bot still uses real market data for quotes and validation - it just doesn't execute transactions.
 The bot executes real trades by default when `test_mode: false`.
-Make sure you have sufficient funds in your MetaMask (Ethereum) and Phantom (Solana) wallets before running in live mode.
+Make sure you have sufficient funds in your Phantom (Solana) and MetaMask (Base) wallets before running in live mode.